edulinq/autograder-server/README.md

 which will set some testing options, create a clean new database, and load the test courses (inside the `testdata directory).

-Additionally, when running the server in `--unit-testing` mode, the server (any executable in the cmd directory) will already have loaded options from environment variables.
+Additionally, when running the server in `--unit-testing` mode, most configs may get overwritten but environmental variables will not get overwritten.
-Config options that are set with config.json will get overwritten by tests but environment variables will always be reloaded.
 For more information about config options see the [config section](#configuration) of this document.

 ## Running Tests